 The Minister for Resources and Energy is leading delivery of the Renewable Energy Action Plan, working with the Parliamentary Secretary for Renewable Energy and the Renewable Energy Advocate to report on progress.

-The Renewable Energy Action Plan will be implemented alongside a separate Energy Efficiency Action Plan that is being led by the Minister for the Environment.
+The plan is being implemented alongside a separate Energy Efficiency Action Plan, led by the Minister for the Environment.
 This recognises the common policy intent of energy efficiency measures in attracting investment and growing expertise, building community support and containing electricity costs for customers.

 Development of the Plan